ngist/unistat/README.md

 Supported control outputs:

 - switch (for simple on/off heating/cooling/humidification/dehumidification calls)
-- numeric (for TRVs or things that take a 0-100% value)
 - climate (for appliances that are already integrated into HA that have a climate interface)

 ## Features

-### Planned
+### Roadmap

 - [ ] Handle rooms with multiple heating/cooling appliances.
 - [ ] Handle multiple rooms that are on the same heating or cooling zone
+- [ ] Use external temperature to optimize control
+- [ ] Use boiler inlet/outlet temperatures to optimize control
+- [ ] Implement room adjacency for better control
+- [ ] Implement comfort mode
+- [ ] Implement budget mode
 - [ ] Automatic tuning - no user configuration of control loop parameters everything is learned by mathemagic(or AI if you want to call it that).
 - [ ] Implement presets
 - [ ] Implement schedules
 - [ ] Smart Start - activates heating or cooling early so temp is achieved by the scheduled time.
-- [ ] Use external temperature to optimize control
-- [ ] Use boiler inlet/outlet temperatures to optimize control
+- [ ] Implement eco mode
 - [ ] Use external wind speed and direction to optimize control
 - [ ] Use solar irradiance to optimize control
 - [ ] Implement stale sensor detection
 - [ ] Implement freeze protection
 - [ ] Implement inferred temperature for stale sensors
-- [ ] Implement room adjacency for better control
 - [ ] Handle Grouped Mini-split heatpumps
 - [ ] Implement TRV support

-### Not Planned

-[Versatile Thermostat](https://github.com/jmcollin78/versatile_thermostat) offers many of these features but they are intentionally not planned to avoid added complexity

-- Automatic room control based on occupancy (this can be setup externally if desired)
-- Automatic room control based on opening or closing a door or window (can be setup externally if desired)
-- Power shedding

 ## Prerequisites

-1. Setup [Areas](https://www.home-assistant.io/docs/organizing/areas/) for any room in your house you want this integration to control.
+1. Setup [Areas](https://www.home-assistant.io/docs/organizing/areas/) for any room in your house you want this integration to control, or to have temperature readings for.
 2. Have at least one temperature sensor in each Area you're interested in controlling, it doesn't need to be associated with the area in HA(though you probably should associate it), it just needs to be physically located there.
-3. Have at least one climate control device controllable by HA, either switch, climate, or numeric type.
+3. Have at least one climate control device controllable by HA, either switch or climate.

 ## Installation